confluentinc/cp-docker-images/docs/quickstart.rst

         sleep 10;
     done

   This command will use the built-in Kafka Console Producer to produce 10000 simple messages on a 10 second interval to the ``c3-test`` topic.
-Upon running it, you should see the following:
+After running the command, you should see the following:

   ::